hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-firewall-rule 2

-The function of obtaining firewall rule parameters.
+This function of obtaining firewall rule parameters.

 *******************************************************************